Introduction to R

 - viridaslite for colourblind-friendly colour palettes.

-- RColorBrewer for using color schemes created by Cynthia Brewer.
+- RColorBrewer for using colour schemes created by Cynthia Brewer.

-- colorspace for Manipulating and Assessing Colors and Palettes, inc. mapping between assorted colour spaces inc emulating colours).
+- colorspace for Manipulating and Assessing Colours and Palettes, inc. mapping between assorted colour spaces inc emulating colours.

 - cols4all: Colors for all Colour palettes for all people, including those with colour vision deficiency.
 Popular colour palette series have been organized by type and have been scored on several properties such as colour-blind-friendliness and fairness (i.e. do colours stand out equally?).
 Own palettes can also be loaded and analysed.
 Besides the common palette types (categorical, sequential, and diverging) it also includes bivariate colour palettes.
 Furthermore, a colour for missing values is assigned to each palette.